top of page

 2. Multigrain Bread that is certified 100% Whole Grain: If it contains additional seeds like chia seeds, pumpkin seeds, or flax seeds, this gives a bonus of Omega-3 fatty acids and extra minerals.
 The denser, the better!

-Dietitian's Deep Dive: Top 4 Healthiest Wholemeal Bread Comparison (Per 100g)
+Top 4 Healthiest Wholemeal Bread Comparison By Dietitian

 For consistency in comparison (as slice weight varies), let's compare the key nutritional factors per 100g, which allows for a true like-for-like analysis.
 We picked top 4 of the healthiest bread in Malaysia's market to compare it for you!